 I've always enjoyed working on multi-page and multi-edition publications.

 ▼Community Fishing Booklets — These booklets promoted and provided information about a community fishing program run by the Utah Division of Wildlife Resources.
 The program consisted of city ponds scattered around the state where people — especially children and their parents — could quickly get to and fish after school, after work, or on weekend afternoons.

 ▼ Niels Bohr and Texas fishing (below) — What do a Danish physicist and Texas fishing have in common?
 Not much as far as I can tell.
-The book covers do, however, provide a glimpse into how my work is not limited to just one style or subject matter.
+However, the book covers do provide a glimpse into how my work is not limited to just one style or subject matter.
 I designed the first book for bookstore shelf appeal to science-minded readers of serious biographies.
 The second was intended as a series of branded publications designed to attract the attention of anglers at Walmart.

 ▼ Fishing Boulder Mountain (below) — Utah's mountain backcountry has great fishing opportunities.
 Some of the more hidden and remote places are the lakes scattered around the slopes of Boulder Mountain in southern Utah.

 This booklet is a guide to fishing those hidden lakes, the fish in each, and how the state manages them.
 The challenge was how to present the tabular data in an easy-to-understand format.
 The Division of Wildlife Resources couldn't keep these booklets in stock — they were gone soon after printing Here's a link to a free PDF of the booklet to download.